What hiring managers actually look for

 2. Professional summary (2-3 sentences)

-Lead with years of experience, core tools (SQL, Python, Tableau), industry context, and a business-impact achievement.
-Analytics managers want to see that you understand both the tools and the business.
+Lead with years of experience, core tools (SQL, Python, Tableau), industry context, and a business-impact achievement that shows you understand both the tools and the business.

 Strong: "Data analyst with 3 years of experience turning raw data into actionable insights for e-commerce marketing teams.
-Built automated reporting pipeline in Python and SQL that replaced 20 hours of weekly manual work.
-Proficient in Tableau, dbt, and BigQuery."
+Built an automated ETL and reporting pipeline in Python and SQL that replaced 20 hours of weekly manual work and cut report errors to near zero.
+Proficient in Tableau, PostgreSQL, and Snowflake."

 3. Technical skills

-Group by category: Languages/Query, Visualization, Databases, Tools.
-Data analyst skill sections should be specificlist the BI tools, databases, and languages you actually use daily.
+Group by category: Languages and Query, Visualization, Databases, Tools.
+Data analyst skill sections should be specific, so list the BI tools, databases, and languages you actually use daily.

 4. Work experience